-The piston reciprocates inside a cylinder.
+The piston reciprocates inside a cylinder of the reciprocating compressor.
 To provide for reduced reconditioning cost, the cylinder may be fitted with a liner or sleeve.
 A cylinder or liner usually wears at the points where the piston rings rub against it.
 Because of the weight of the piston, wear is usually greater at the bottom of a horizontal cylinder.

-The ends of the cylinder are equipped with removable heads, these heads may contain water/liquid jacket for cooling.
-One end is called head-end head and other crank-end head.
+The ends of the cylinder are equipped with removable heads, these heads may contain water/liquid jackets for cooling.
+One end is called the head-end head and the other crank-end head.
 The crank-end contains packing (a set of metallic packing rings) to prevent gas leakage around the piston rod.

 - The piston moves forward and backward to suck and compress the gas.
 It pushes the gas in the discharge pipe during the compression stroke.

-- For low-speed compressors (up to 330 rpm) and medium speed compressors (330-600 rpm), pistons are usually made of cast iron.
+- For low-speed (up to 330 rpm) and medium-speed reciprocating compressors (330-600 rpm), pistons are usually made of cast iron.

 - Up to 7” diameter cast iron pistons are made of solid bars.
 Those of more than 7” diameters are usually hollow (to reduce cost).

 - Carbon pistons are sometimes used for compressing oxygen and other gases that must be kept free of lubricant.